Compliance Monitoring

 The Compliance Monitoring Program (CMP) was first described in the 1999 Forest and Fish Report, and the program began collecting data following a pilot study in 2006.
 Our work draws heavily on compliance monitoring studies completed by the Timber Fish and Wildlife Field Implementation Committee during 1991 and 1995, which provide insight into the efficacy of our Forest Practices Rules (see publication TFW-000-98-001).

 CMP explores compliance rates and long-term trends of compliance for harvest activities statewide.
-CMP collaborates with landowners, Tribal Nations and representatives, Department of Ecology, Department of Fish and Wildlife, and DNR Forest Practices staff to perform interdisciplinary field visits to collect data.
-The program works closely with a contracted statistician to analyze all data and examine how recent results fit into the long-term trends using statistical modeling approaches.
+CMP collaborates with landowners, Tribal Nations and representatives, Department of Ecology, Department of Fish and Wildlife, and DNR Region Forest Practices staff to perform interdisciplinary field visits to collect data.
+The program works closely with a contracted statistician to analyze all data and examine how recent findings fit into long-term trends using statistical modeling approaches.

 Elements